chinnamsujith/customer_address_management/README.md

 npm run dev
 # Frontend runs on http://localhost:5173

 The database is hosted on MongoDB Atlas — no local DB setup required.
-Once you run server, It will connect automatically.
+Once the backend server is started, it will connect automatically.